AlexandrErohin/home-assistant-flightradar24/README.md

  - flightradar24_tracked_took_off: Fired when a tracked flight takes off.

 ### Sensors
- - Current in area
+ - Current in area - Current flights in your area
- - Entered area
+ - Entered area - Flights that just have exited your area
- - Exited area
+ - Exited area - Flights that just have entered your area
- - Additional tracked
+ - Additional tracked - Your additional tracked outside your area
- - Most tracked flights (You may disable it via configuration)
+ - Most tracked - Most tracked flights on FlightRadar24.
+You may disable it via configuration
+ - Airport arrivals - List of current arrival flights for the selected airport
+ - Airport departures - List of current departure flights for the selected airport
+ - Airport arrivals on time - Amount of arrivals on time for the selected airport today
+ - Airport arrivals delayed - Amount of delayed arrivals for the selected airport today
+ - Airport arrivals canceled - Amount of canceled arrivals for the selected airport today
+ - Airport departures on time - Amount of departures on time for the selected airport today
+ - Airport departures delayed - Amount of delayed departures for the selected airport today
+ - Airport departures canceled - Amount of canceled departures for the selected airport today

 ### <a id="device-tracker">Device Tracker</a>
 You may be interested to add a live flight as device_tracker with the flight information to a person in HA.